Did you recently see a mystery PURPLE bird in Georgia?

 Boat-tailed Grackles have a unique mating system called “harem defense polygamy,” similar to how deer and elk breed.
 Female birds cluster their nests close together and then let males compete (through displays and fighting) to see who gets to mate with the entire colony.

 - Their chest, neck, and body are covered in beautiful purple plumage.

 - The feathers on their back are iridescent.
 In the right light, they shine bronze, green, and blue.

 - Long yellow legs.
 Red and yellow bill.

-Look for these purple birds in Georgia in dense freshwater wetlands.
+Look for these purple birds in southern Georgia in dense freshwater wetlands.

 Purple Gallinules are perfectly adapted to their environments.
 For example, their long toes help distribute their weight more evenly as they walk, which is handy since these water birds commonly walk on top of floating vegetation, like water lilies.
 In addition, these long toes also allow them to cling to plant stems.

 Purple Gallinule Range Map

 Interestingly, despite not having webbed feet, Purple Gallinules are great swimmers and often swim around just like a duck.
 And when frightened, they can dive underwater for long periods, staying hidden except for their bill.

 Because of their incredibly vibrant colors, Purple Gallinules are fairly easy to spot.
 In addition to wetlands, look for them in rice fields.